 LOADING

 Pyrolysis is the main green process to upcycle end-of-life-tyre (EOLT) waste to produce diesel, oil, steel wires while forming char by-products.
-The resulting pyrolytic tyre char is a carbon-rich solid material that is plagued by inorganic contaminants and undesirable structure, thus considerably decreasing its value and market potential.
-This project will optimize the particle size surface and functional chemical properties of the EOLT pyrolysis char (EOLT-PC) by fine-tuning the operating conditions of high-performance Vortex systems to enhance its applicability as structural filler or enhancer in polymer composites including rubbers, and epoxy resins.
+The consequent pyrolytic tyre char is a carbon-rich solid material has inorganic contaminants and undesirable structure, considerably decreasing its value and market potential.
+This innovation will combat these difficulties, delivering high-quality char for tyres and construction materials.

 Are you ready to commercialise your innovation?